 Wrong judgement of soil type, additional weight due to equipment and vehicles parked too close, inadequate support of side walls, vibration of machinery and unstable walls caused by rain are the main causes of wall collapse or cave-ins.

 PRECAUTIONS WHILE UNDERGOING

 - Workers should guide against unsafe attitudes.

-- Underground services such as power cables, water/gas lines, sewer should be identified, isolated and protected.
+- Underground services such as power , water/gas lines, sewer should be identified, isolated and protected.
 Buried utilities could be located and traced using detective devices.

-- Excavators and power tools should not be used within 0.5meters of indicated line of cable/pipe.
+- Excavators and should not be used within 0.5meters of an indicated line of cable/pipe.
 Hand digging should be employed when nearing the assumed line of cable/pipe.

-- Excavations more than 4feet (1.2 meters) should be tested for oxygen deficiency, high combustible gas concentration such as methane and high levels of other hazardous substances such as hydrogen sulphide before an employee goes in. presence of water in excavation is very hazardous, refer to our previous post on “WHY THIS EXCAVATION WAS CARRIED OUT THIS WAY” for this reason, ground water must be removed before entry.
+- Excavations more than 4feet (1.2 meters) should be tested for oxygen deficiency, highly combustible gas concentration such as methane and high levels of other hazardous substances such as hydrogen sulphide before an employee goes in. presence of water in the excavation is very hazardous, refer to our previous post on “WHY THIS WAS CARRIED OUT THIS WAY” for this reason, groundwater must be removed before entry.

-These and more can be used as precautions when embarking excavation jobs.
+These and more can be used as precautions when embarking jobs.
+Your personal contribution is welcomed.

 A mechanical engineer, an NDT inspector, Graphic designer & Web developer, I love and sharing of knowledge for human intellectual development, especially relating to fields, environment, and science trending updates.